 A Student Educational Plan is a document that you and your counselor will create together.
 It will outline which courses you should take in order to reach your academic and career goals.

-After you have declared your major and decided on your academic goals, you can make your Comprehensive Student Educational Plan (CSEP) which will plan for all the remaining courses you need to take at PCC.
-Request a CSEP online or use our drop-in counseling to request it in person.
+After you have declared your major and decided on your specific academic goals, you can make your Comprehensive Student Educational Plan (CSEP) which will plan for all the remaining courses you need to take at PCC.
+Request a CSEP online or you may make a counseling appointment online.
+Appointments are given on a first come, first served basis.

 How to Get a Copy of Your Student Educational Plan